-Mineral oil is commonly referred to as ‘Insulating oil’ or ‘Transformer Oil’.
-Though it is widely used not only in transformers but also in a variety of electrical equipment it is still referred to as transformer oil.
-Because of this reason referring to electrical quality mineral oil as transformer oil may lead to confusion.
+Mineral oil is used for insulating various electrical equipment but is famously called transformer oil.
+Because of this reason, referring to electrical quality mineral oil as transformer oil may lead to confusion.
 But this terminology is so commonly used in the electrical industry that veterans will find this bit funny.

 Table of Contents

-Functionally most electrical insulating fluids are equivalent and they are handled as such.
-Chemically most electrical insulating fluids are not equivalent.
-While the differences normally do not defeat the prescribed functions of the fluids, they do affect the way they function.
+Functionally most electrical insulating fluids are equivalent but the chemical compositions are always not the same.
+While the differences normally do not defeat the objectified actions of the fluids but do affect the way of functioning.

 Types of Transformer Oil

-Generally, there are two types of Transformer Oil used in transformers,
+In general practice, there are mainly two types of Transformer Oil used in the power sector.

 Paraffin based Transformer Oil